Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Proofs

-\emph{Step 3 (Assembly).} Substituting~\eqref{eq:aug-error} into~\eqref{eq:step1}, absorbing the multiplicative factor into constants, and summing over arms yields~\eqref{eq:calm-bound}.
+\emph{Step 3 (Assembly).} Substituting~\eqref{eq:aug-error} into~\eqref{eq:step1} yields the multiplicative term $\{\sum_a \Dr{\hat{\mu}^{\mathrm{cal}}_a,\mu^r_a}\}\Rad_{n^r}^2(\cF)$.
+The bounded-envelope condition implies $\Rad_{n^r}^2(\cF)=O(1)$, so this product is bounded by a constant multiple of the augmentation-error terms in~\eqref{eq:aug-error}; the leading $\Rad_{n^r}^2(\cF)$ term remains as the CATE-regression complexity.
+Summing over arms gives~\eqref{eq:calm-bound}.
 The $\log(1/\gamma)/n^r$ term arises from a union bound and Bernstein-type concentration applied to the empirical process in the CATE calibration stage. \end{proof}